The iPhone 11 supports Wi-Fi 6. Here's why that matters

 In case you haven't heard, it's new iPhone season -- and this year, amid the flurry of new features and performance claims, Apple made a pretty interesting technical announcement.
-No, there's no support for 5G with any of the new models, but that doesn't mean there won't be speed.
+No, there's no support for 5G with any of the new models (we expect that'll come in 2020), but that doesn't mean there won't be speed.
 All three of them -- the iPhone 11, the iPhone 11 Pro, and the iPhone 11 Pro Max -- include support for Wi-Fi 6.

 I can't say I blame you if you missed it at Tuesday's Apple event.
 The company only mentioned Wi-Fi 6 support as a throwaway line during a quick list of new features it was excited about, but didn't have enough time to focus on (understandable, what with the slofies and all).